 Soon after relocating from New York to San Francisco in 2001, I discovered Lake Tahoe and told myself, if I could spend six months in San Francisco, two months back home in Honolulu, two months in Lake Tahoe, and two months traveling internationally, how sweet that would be!

-According to a 2014 National Association of Realtor’s Investment and Vacation Home Buyers Survey, vacation-home sales accounted for 13% of all transactions in 2013.
+According to a 2020 National Association of Realtor’s Investment and Vacation Home Buyers Survey, vacation-home sales accounted for 13% of all transactions.
 Roughly 11% of primary home occupiers also have vacation homes.

 My condo is being professionally managed.
 If I’m paying 25% of revenue to the property manager, I shouldn’t have to spend time inquiring about this incident.